Power generator product facts: Everything you need to know

 Genset performance classes are defined in ISO8528.
 In addition to the basic machine and manufacturer data, to comply with the above standard each Genset must have a rating plate which lists both the electrical and mechanical quantities, as well as the ambient reference parameters.

-Basic Electrical Quantities of the Genset: Current and Voltage
+Basic electrical quantities of the power generator: Current and voltage

 Electric current is measured in Amperes [A] and represents, in physics and electrical engineering, the electric charge passing through a cross-section of wire in a unit of time.
 Electric current can be either direct or alternating.
 Gensets normally produce alternating current.